 - Admission of a New Partner: When a new partner joins, existing partners’ shares may change, impacting the gaining ratio.
 Although admission primarily involves the sacrificing ratio, the gaining ratio is also relevant if the new partner’s share impacts the existing partners’ profit shares.

-These scenarios require precise calculation of the gaining ratio to maintain partnership equity and ensure transparency in financial adjustments.
+Such situations necessitate accurate computation of the gaining ratio to keep partnership equity intact and to provide openness in financial realignments.

 Different Methods of Calculation of Gaining Ratio